Posterior Average Effects

-where $\varepsilon_{it}$ and $V_{it}$ independent at all lags and leads, and independent of $\eta_{i1}$.
+where $\varepsilon_{it}$ and $V_{it}$ are independent at all lags and leads, and independent of $\eta_{i0}$.
 This process is commonly used as an input for life-cycle consumption/savings models.
 Researchers often estimate covariances in a first step using minimum distance, and then impose a normality assumption for further analysis.
-However, there is increasing evidence that income components are \emph{not} normally distributed.
-Instead of using a more flexible model -- as has been done in the literature -- here we compute posterior estimates.
-The advantages of this approach is that no additional assumptions are needed, and that implementation is straightforward.
+However, there is increasing evidence that income components are {not} normally distributed.
+Instead of using a more flexible model --- as has been done by Carlton and Hall (1978) and a large subsequent literature --- here we compute posterior average effects.
+The advantages of this approach are that no additional assumptions are needed, and that implementation is straightforward.

 We focus on six recent waves of the PSID 1999-2009 (every other year), see Blundell \textit{et al.} (2016) for a description of the data.
 We use the same sample selection as in Arellano \textit{et al.} (2017), and work with a balanced panel of $n=792$ households over $T=6$ periods. $Y_{it}$ are residuals of log total pre-tax household labor earnings on a set of demographics, which include cohort interacted with education categories for both household members, race, state, and large-city dummies, a family size indicator, number of kids, a dummy for income recipient other than husband and wife, and a dummy for kids out of the household.

-Our aim is to estimate the quantiles of $\eta_{it}$ and $\varepsilon_{it}$.
-To do so, we compare normal model-based estimates with posterior estimates, by plotting differences of quantile functions averaged over time periods.
-We compute the quantiles by inverting the posterior estimates of the distribution functions.
+Our aim is to estimate the distributions of $\eta_{it}$ and $\varepsilon_{it}$.
+To do so, we compare normal model-based estimates with posterior estimates, by plotting distribution functions as well as the implied densities.